Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 Low stomach acid, of course, results in the typical kinds of reflux kinds of symptoms, but it also almost always results in this delayed emptying time.

-A precursory mucosa-repair step should thus be implemented to avoid this damage, and to make the warmth sensation a more accurate read.
+At the very least, a precursory mucosa-repair step should thus be implemented to avoid this damage, and to make the warmth sensation a more accurate read.

 Life in the fast lane is the best way to burn!